NYPL/cancel-request-result-consumer/README.md

 | qa          | qa          | aws-digital-dev |
 | master      | production  | aws-digital-dev |

-To deploy to the QA or Production environment, run the corresponding command:
+To deploy to the Development, QA or Production environment, run the corresponding command.
+For exampe,

 ~~~~
-npm run deploy-qa
+npm run deploy-dev
 ~~~~

 or